Preserving the Community Justice Mission of Community Corrections

 This paper was prepared with support from the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice, under contract number 2012-R2-CX-0048.
 The opinions, findings, and conclusions or recommendations expressed in this publication are those of the authors and do not necessarily represent those of the Department of Justice.

-Cite this paper as: Butts, Jeffrey A. and Vincent Schiraldi.
+Butts, Jeffrey A. and Vincent Schiraldi (2018).
 Recidivism Reconsidered: Preserving the Community Justice Mission of Community Corrections.
-Program in Criminal Justice Policy and Management, Harvard Kennedy School, March 2018.
+Cambridge, MA: Program in Criminal Justice Policy and Management, Kennedy School, Harvard University.